Extending Discrete Geometric Singular Perturbation Theory to Non-Hyperbolic Points: DGSPT and formal embeddings for the slow dynamics

 If all $n-k$ eigenvalues $\lambda_j(0)$ of the matrix $\D f N(0)$ are real, then the $n-k$ non-trivial multipliers $\mu_j(0) = 1 + \lambda_j(0)$ corresponding to eigenvalues of the matrix $\mathbb I_{n-k} + \D f N(0)$ are also real.
 Since the remaining $k+1$ eigenvalues of $\mathbb I_n + N \D f(0)$ are identically $1$, it follows that the matrix $A$ defined in \eqref{eq:A_def} has purely real eigenvalues, implying that the semisimple part of $A$ is $A$, i.e.~that $B = A$. \end{proof}

-Theorem \ref{thm:nh_approximation} shows that in a neighbourhood of a normally hyperbolic, non-superstable point on $S$, the original map \eqref{eq:general_maps} is $C^r$-conjugate to a map which can be formally approximated by the time-1 flow of an $\eps$-dependent, $C^r$-smooth formal vector field in the same dimension.
+Theorem \ref{thm:nh_approximation} shows that in a neighbourhood of a normally hyperbolic, non-superstable point, the original map \eqref{eq:general_maps} is $C^r$-conjugate to a map which can be formally approximated by the time-1 flow of an $\eps$-dependent, $C^r$-smooth formal vector field in the same dimension.
 The matrix $B$ can be determined algorithmically, and the diffeomorphisms $\psi_l$ can be determined in a recursive and systematic fashion using normal form theory, see e.g.~\cite{Chow1994,Gramchev2005}.
-In practice, however, this is often a non-trivial and computationally expensive task, which is expected to lead to difficulties when it comes to question of whether Theorem \ref{thm:nh_approximation} can be used as an approximation tool in applications.
+In practice, however, this is often a non-trivial and computationally expensive task, which is expected to lead to difficulties when it comes to the question of whether Theorem \ref{thm:nh_approximation} can be used as an approximation tool in applications.

-From a applied point of view, it may be preferable to consider approximations obtained via a formal embedding of the restricted slow map \eqref{eq:slow_map}, which governs the dynamics on $k$-dimensional slow manifolds $S_\eps$.
-In order to state our results, we denote the right-hand side of the map \eqref{eq:slow_map} by $\mathcal G(z,\eps)$, i.e.~we write
+From an applied point of view, it may be preferable to consider approximations obtained via a formal embedding of the slow map \eqref{eq:slow_map}, which governs the dynamics on $k$-dimensional slow manifolds $S_\eps$.
+In order to state our results, we denote the right-hand side of the map \eqref{eq:slow_map} again by $\mathcal G(z,\eps)$, i.e.~we write

 where $\widetilde S$ is a compact submanifold of $S_{\textrm{nh}}$, and let $\Phi^t_{\Pi_{\mathcal N}^{S_{\textrm{nh}}} G(z,0)}(z,\eps)$ denote the flow induced by the reduced problem \eqref{eq:reduced_vf}.
 Our second approximation theorem shows that $\mathcal G(z,\eps)$ can be locally approximated by the time-$1$ map $\Phi^1_{\Pi_{\mathcal N}^{S_{\textrm{nh}}} G(z,0)}(z,\eps)$.